NeafirmisanI/N-/README.md

 ## Contributing
 If you want to contribute, read our [Contributing Guidelines](CONTRIBUTING.md) and our [Code of Conduct](CODE_OF_CONDUCT.md).
-Large thanks goes to the Citrus Team as well!
+Large thanks goes to @munificent for his book in programming languages in Java and C, and @rspivak for his tutorial in Python, both of which helped us largely.

 #